AidanRocke/Free_Energy_experiments/readme.md

 have masses that are normally distributed during adulthood.
 3. A food policy consists of a 24-dimensional vector where the values range from 0.0 to 1.0 and we want to maximise the negative log probability that the total consumption is drawn from the Gaussian food critic.
 4. Food policies are the output of a generative neural network(setup using TensorFlow) whose inputs are either one or zero to indicate a survival prior, with one indicating a preference for survival.
-5. The backpropagation algorithm, in this case Adagrad [5], functions as a homeostatic regulator by updating the network with variations in the network weights proportional to the negative logarithmic loss(i.e. surprisal).
+5. The backpropagation algorithm, in this case Adagrad, functions as a homeostatic regulator by updating the network with variations in the network weights proportional to the negative logarithmic loss(i.e. surprisal).

 Assuming k=3, I ran a simulation in the [following notebook](https://github.com/pauli-space/Free_Energy_experiments/blob/master/simulation.ipynb) and found that the discovered food policy differs significantly from Romain's expectation that the agent would choose to not look for food in order to minimise surprisal.
 In fact, our simple agent manages to get three meals per day on average so it survives.